MIRA-Lab-stack/Straital_Segmentation/READ_ME.txt

 Change any mention of '/Your_directory/network_weights/' to the directory where you have downloaded this github repository.

+You'll also want to unzip the file '/network_weights/model.data.zip

 2)

 The next step is data organization.
 You will need to have a data directory structured as: